impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/IPSec/IPSec.md

 ![[Pasted image 20220617083119.png]]

 ### IKE phase 2
 Protect user's data that will be sent thought that second tunnel.
+Here is only one mode to build the IKE phase 2 tunnel, which is called quick mode.
+Negotiate about:
+- IPSec Protocol: AH or ESP.
+- Encapsulation Mode: Transport or Tunnel mode.
+- Encryption: DES, 3DES or AES.
 ![[Pasted image 20220617083601.png]]

 ```ad-important